-- Face Mask is encouraged at all times – The mask should fit properly and cover the nose and mouth.
+- Wearing Face Masks is encouraged for those who are at risk. – The mask should fit properly and cover the nose and mouth.
 If you forgot your mask, disposable masks are available at the door.

 - We encourage the use of hand sanitizer upon entering the building